 - Travelers without email addresses will need to create one on an email service (free services like Gmail, Outlook, etc. will work fine) to comply with the conditions of quarantine.

 International Hawaii Travel Restrictions

-The information found on this web site is currently for domestic U.S. TRAVELERS ONLY at this time.
-Currently, international travel restrictions prohibit European and other countries from traveling to the U.S. We will continue to monitor this situation and update this section accordingly.
+We expect the list of International Testing Partners to grow substantially as more locations are added; including for travelers arriving from New Zealand, Taiwan, South Korea, etc. At this time, international travel restrictions continue to prohibit European and other countries from traveling to the U.S. We will continue to monitor this situation and update this section accordingly.

 Additional Hawaii COVID-19 Information & Resources

 The following resources have been compiled by GoUS Hawaii to better assist travelers in navigating the various restrictions and state-approved test requirements for visiting Hawaii during the COVID pandemic.
 If you have questions, we are always happy to assist, and you can contact us anytime.
 You may also want to direct your questions to an official state resource, and we've compiled an updated list of Hawaii Official COVID-19 Contacts for travelers, including phone numbers and email addresses when applicable.